UnaiGit/petromin/README.md

-# Patromin
+# Petromin

-Patromin is an interactive car-rental demo built with React, TypeScript, and Vite.
+Petromin is an interactive car-rental demo built with React, TypeScript, and Vite.
 It lets you explore a premium rental flow, a business ordering portal, and an operations dashboard—all in one place.

 ## Before You Start
 - A Mac running macOS.